Infineon/mtb-example-ota-https/README.md

 7. Modify the value of the `BLINKY_DELAY_MS` macro to `(100)` in the *\<OTA Application>/source/led_task.c* file and change the app version in the *\<OTA Application>/Makefile* by setting `APP_VERSION_MINOR` to '1'.

 8. Build the app (**DO NOT** program it to the kit).
-This new image will be uploaded to the HTTP server in the following steps to demonstrate OTA update.
+This new image will be uploaded to the HTTP server in the following steps to demonstrate the OTA update.

    <details open><summary><b>Using Eclipse IDE for ModusToolbox&trade;</b></summary>